 Favourite beaches on the French Riviera: La Pointe de l’Aiguille, Théoule sur Mer

 At a pinch possibly our favourite beach on the French Riviera as it offers so much: snorkelling, rocks to jump off, gentle shallow water access and not as crowded as some beaches as it involves a very easy 15 minute (flat) walk from the car park (just enough to put some people off!)
 La Pointe de l’Aiguille is sandy – a rich golden, grainy sand not fine white and has great views across to the mountains.

 Villeneuve-Loubet is our closest beach and is thoroughly un-chic, which is what makes it appealing in my mind!
-It’s populated by ordinary locals not millionaires or wannabes and not even many tourists.
+It’s populated by ordinary locals not millionaires or Insta influencers and not even many tourists.
 We’ve never failed to find parking place even in the height of the summer season.
-A pebbly beach fun for water sports, evening picnics, gentle bodysurfing if windy and a quick dip.
+This favourite beach on the French Riviera is pebbly, fun for water sports, evening picnics, gentle bodysurfing if windy and a quick dip.

 La Gravette, Antibes

-La Gravette is a sheltered city beach with soft white sand, close to the wonderful Provencal covered market for picnic ingredients and a snack bar on the beach in high season.
+La Gravette is a sheltered city beach with soft white sand.
+It is close to Antibes’s wonderful Provençal covered market for picnic ingredients and it has a snack bar on the beach in high season.
 There is shallow easy access into the water (though some parts are pebbly just at the water’s edge) and the water is calm.
 The beach has lovely views over the city ramparts, Picasso museum and Cap d’Antibes.
 Great for kids.
 Owing to the proximity of a decent size underground car park, parking is easy most of the year, which puts this very high on the list of our favourite beaches on the French Riviera.

 Ile Sainte Marguerite, island off Cannes